aloramiaa/MineCraft-Backup/README.md

-# 🗂️ MineCraft FTP Backup
+# 🗂️  FTP Backup

-This repository automatically backs up files from my personal Minecraft server's SFTP every **6 hours** using GitHub Actions.
+This repository automatically backs up files from my personal  server's SFTP every **6 hours** using GitHub Actions.

 > 🧪 **Personal Use Only**
 > This backup system is maintained by [@aloramiaa](https://github.com/aloramiaa) for **private server maintenance and recovery**.